7 Factors That Affect Car Insurance Rates

 When it comes to purchasing a new ride, there are hundreds of makes and models to choose from.
 You’ve probably given a lot of thought to the make and model, year, price tag and features, but did you know the type of vehicle you purchase can impact your premium and increase your rate?
 Some cars cost less to insure than others, depending on various factors.

-• Make/model: A sports car may sound exciting, but sportier cars — especially those known for their speed — often carry higher insurance rates.
+- Make and Model: A sports car may sound exciting, but sportier cars — especially those known for their speed — often carry higher insurance rates.
 SUVs, too, may seem appealing because of their larger size, but premiums are often higher because of the damage these large-sized vehicles can cause.

-• Engine size: Vehicles with bigger engines may drive up your premium because they have more horsepower.
+- Engine Size: Vehicles with bigger engines may drive up your premium because they have more horsepower.
 On average, a six- or eight-cylinder vehicle has a higher premium than a four-cylinder model.

-• Theft rating: Insurance companies monitor vehicle theft rates.
+- Theft Rating: Insurance companies monitor vehicle theft rates.
 If your make or model has a higher chance of being stolen, your premium may be higher.

 3. How Much You Drive